Litextension/creloaded-to-bigcommerce-migration/README.md

 == Description ==
-LitExtension Creloaded to BigCommerce Migration plugin allows you to migrate your products, orders, customers, passwords and other data from osCommerce to WooCommerce automatically.
+LitExtension Creloaded to BigCommerce Migration plugin allows you to migrate your products, orders, customers, passwords and other data from Creloaded to BigCommerce automatically.

 = WHAT DATA CAN POSSIBLY BE MIGRATED =